thisisnihal/Lesson2_Pokedex/README.md

 ```
 Now Try to run the app.
 Lets create another activity called `PokemonActivity.java` and its corresponding layout file `activity_pokemon.xml`
-This is how our `` should look like:
+This is how our `PokemonActivity.java` should look like:
 ```java
 public class PokemonActivity extends AppCompatActivity {